armada09/SparkyStats/README.md

 # SparkyStats
-The csv file for the sparky stats dashbaord
+This Github repo contains the information with the csv file needed for the spark stat book dashboard.
+The objective of the dashboard is to give readers a yearly overview of their readding by month and several categories.

-### website Url
+## Website Url
-This github repo stores the csv file for the sparky stat dasbhoard located at the link below: https://sparkystats.pythonanywhere.com/dashboard/
+This github repo stores the csv file for the sparky stat dashboard located at the link below: https://sparkystats.pythonanywhere.com/dashboard/

-You can download the csv file from here and populate it with your associate data.
+You can download the csv file called **sparky_template.csv** from here and populate it with your book data.
 Note that dashboard and csv file gives users maximum flexibility.
 It allows users to design their own categories and genres.
+The system does not store the user's records or inputs as there is no database.
+The dashboard opens the csv, analyzes the csv and populates the charts and data.
+Therefore it is the user's responsibility to save, store and manage their own csv file.
+The user is allowed to rename the csv file as required.

+**NOTE: DO NOT change the name of the header on the csv template file. **

-** However Sparky suggests the following guidelines:
+** Sparky suggests the following guidelines to assist users and readers in populating their csv file:
 - Put one category per book.
 E.g. for Harry Potter use magic.
-- Make sure the month column in the csv column is propercase i.e. January, Feburary, etc...
+- Make sure the month column in the csv column is **propercase** i.e. January, Feburary, etc...
 - A maximum of 25 user created categories can be allowed.
 Sparky does suggest your max limit to 10 categories so your charts are more visible and clean.
 - For genre name, use a maximum of 14 characters otherwise it will truncate.
 - For author name, use a maximum of 14 characters otherwise it will truncate.

-### CSV data columns
+## CSV data columns

 |Title|Author|Series|Format|Source|Status|Category|Genre|Month Read|Page Count|Pages Read|Hours Listened|Rating / 5|Notes|
 |-----|------|------|------|------|------|--------|-----|----------|----------|----------|--------------|----------|-----|

-### For each column the following suggested catgories can be used:
+## For each column the following suggested catgories can be used:

 **Genre**:
 _Pick one main genre of the book._
 - action